THE URBAN FOLKSINGER:

 Songs spot-welding on the midnight shift at the Plymouth assembly plant.

 Two-fisted songs of growling saxophone in one fist and a boilermaker in the other.

 Songs that grew up under the belly of a salt-rusted Chevy, wrenching at the oil pan.

 Whether you miss home and you want a soundscape visit or if you’ve never experienced the grit of America’s mid-section, get off at the next cloverleaf exit and join Theo Czuk in the pain and the gain, the strain and the stain, of America’s proletarian heartland.

 (Caution: this music may be very disconcerting and way scary for uninitiated souls.
 Wear a helmet or a cup, depending on your proclivity.)

-Theo Czuk has served time as a councilor, a canoe guide, a social worker, a clay sculptor, a teacher, a pauper a poet a pawn and a king (well, not so much the king).
+Theo Czuk has served time as a social worker, a canoe guide, a truck driver, a clay sculptor, a teacher, a pauper a poet a pawn and a king (well, not so much the king).
 In Oregon Theo has added novel writing to his resume of songwriter and poet and spends free time mulling the green of the great Northwest with his wife, Pi, and their pup, Paisley.